hackclub/hackclub/workshops/dodge/README.md

 }
 ```

 Let's check out what we've got.
 Looks great, except that the enemy is a pretty minor threat if it only shows up once and then leaves the canvas forever.
-We're gonna have to bring it back once it passes the bottom of the canvas.
-We can set up a check for this, and when it happens, bring it back to the top.
+We're gonna have to bring it back to the top once it passes the bottom of the canvas.
+We can set up a check for when the y-position becomes greater than the height of the canvas, and when that happens, we will set the y-position to 0, so that it reappears at the top.

 ```js
 if (enemy.position.y > height) {